arnold-c/PhD-Dissertation/chapter_6/synthesis.typ

 Systems are often built upon routine, passive, surveillance that uses health facility visits for case identification @craggOutbreakResponse2018 @gieseckeRoutineSurveillanceInfectious2016.
 As a result, reducing the accuracy of the diagnostic test used may be associated with a corresponding reduction in cost and technical requirements, allowing for a greater proportion of the population to be tested.
 This, in turn, may improve outbreak detection, providing an indirect effect to any specific individual, but at the expense of a more accurate diagnosis and care provided to the patient seeking treatment at a healthcare facility.
+In a region with high disease burden and large period outbreaks, this may be an acceptable trade-off; in other locations, unacceptable.

 In addition to ethics-based decisions, countries must decide how to balance the relative costs and benefits of more sensitive versus specific alert systems.
 My analysis does not represent a true optimization; the partial observation of the system necessitates decisions and actions be made on the basis of incomplete information.
+In particular, the true outbreak status (and $R_"E"$) are never known, and can only be inferred.
-Additionally, the need to prioritize the speed of outbreak detection and response against the false positive rate of alerts will change by region, and over time.
+As a result, incorrect inferences will be made and the need to prioritize the speed of outbreak detection and response against the false positive rate of alerts will depend upon the costs associated with each, which changes by region, and over time.
 In Chapters 4 & 5 I provide equal weight to the associated alert speed and specificity metrics utilized in the system's evaluation.
 In locations that experience large, devastating, outbreaks, where response mobilization may be heavily delayed, a greater premium could be placed on sensitive alert systems, if only to launch an active preliminary investigation.
 Furthermore, the evaluation of each alert threshold, be that incidence-based alert triggers for reactive surveillance programs, or EWS-based approaches for proactive systems, was conducted at the 'optimal' set of hyperparameters.